boingboomtschak/boingboomtschak.github.io/work.md

 Automation/API Documentation Intern - Rhino Security Labs (01/20 - Present)

-_Created cross-service automation tools to monitor and administrate company-wide resources and important business processes.
-Worked on custom productivity-oriented plugin for the Elgato Streamdeck, for internal use.
-Documentation of APIs for tools such as Postman, Confluence, DigitalOcean, Asana, Lucidchart, and Sharefile._
+_Development, debugging, and designing of internal automation tools across various enterprise platforms and web technologies.
+Previous work on custom productivity-oriented plugin for the Elgato Streamdeck for internal use.
+Documentation of public APIs, using tools such as Postman, Confluence, DigitalOcean, Asana, Lucidchart, and Sharefile.
+Set up and troubleshot issues with office hardware._

 <br />

 Teaching Assistant - SeattleU Computer Science Department (01/20 - Present)

-_Assisted in administering course entitled "Data-Driven Programming" for three quarters.
-Class assignments written in Python._
+_Assisted in administering course entitled "Data-Driven Programming" for multiple quarters.
+Graded assignments written in Python and provided out of class help to students having issues with assignments._

 # past work